frayfray248/exoanalytics-v2/README.md

-ExoAnalytics is a web app that displays exoplanet data from NASA's Exoplanet Archive.
-Data is presented in three main ways: firstly in charts, offering visualisations of trends and changes in data over time; secondly in statistics that show averages of planet properties such as mass; and thirdly, in individual planet profiles, allowing you to find and explore data for specific planets.
-This purpose of this project is to allow average users easily access exoplanet data as well as demonstrate data fetching and caching with large amount of data using Next JS.
+# Exoanalytics-v2

+This web app is a data visualizer for exoplanet data sourced from NASA's Exoplanet Archive.
+It allows users to explore various relationships, aggregations, distributions, and individual properties of exoplanets through interactive charts and tables.

+## Features

+- **Interactive Data Exploration:** Visualize exoplanet data through various charts and tables.
+- **Backend Data Processing:** Data is fetched using the Table Access Protocol (TAP) from NASA's Exoplanet Archive, formatted on the backend, and sent to the frontend for visualization.
+- **Caching for Performance:** Some data is cached for 24 hours to ensure a smooth user experience.

+## Purpose
+This is a personal project whose goals are:

+- To make exoplanet data easily accessible to the average user.
+- To demonstrate large-scale data fetching and caching using Next.js.
+- To practice data visualization with Chart.js.

+## Live Site

+The live site can be accessed at: [https://exoanalytics.fmacal.com/](https://exoanalytics.fmacal.com/).

+## Acknowledgments
+Data sourced from NASA's Exoplanet Archive.
+GUI inspired by the video game Starfield.